gwankho/Loxone-hue-bridge/README.md

 That's it for Loxone

-A switch like a T5 is usefull but not really needed if you use the Loxone app
+A switch like a T5 is useful but not really needed if you use the Loxone app

-**Node-RED
+**Node-RED**

 Get something that supports Node-RED, any PC, Mac, Linux, Docker, Azure, Amazon or Raspberry will work.
 I started by just installing it on my Mac to see if it worked.

 Use the official Node-RED website http://nodered.org, they got a great "Getting Started" section.

-After installion on any platform, you just type in the IP or hostname on port 1880.
+After installation on any platform, you just type in the IP or hostname on port 1880.
 Eg. http://127.0.0.1:1880 if it runs on your computer.

-Go to manage pallete and install node-red-contrib-huemagic-fork and node-red-contrib-loxone (go to the tab install and type those names, no need for a separate download)
+Go to manage palette and install node-red-contrib-huemagic-fork and node-red-contrib-loxone (go to the tab install and type those names, no need for a separate download)
 <img width="2138" height="1724" alt="CleanShot 2025-10-15 at 16 35 09@2x" src="https://github.com/user-attachments/assets/0c6acb8d-1745-4abb-9049-1ee1b3b96ad6" />

 If you see the palette screen like this you are good!